f5devcentral/nginx-one-lab/docs/README.md

 ## Introduction

-This lab will give you an overview of how NGINX One provides visibility into a global fleet of NGINX instances, both NGINX Plus and NGINX OSS.
+This lab will give you an overview of how NGINX One provides visibility into a global fleet of NGINX instances, both NGINX Plus and NGINX Open Source (OSS).

-NGINX One is currently in Early Access, and the implemented feature set is limited; however, you will still be able to see the onboarding process, as well as some of the metrics and insights that the platform is able to provide.
+NGINX One is currently in Early Access, and the implemented feature set is growing all the time.
 The features and capabilities of the NGINX One offering are expected to continue to grow up to and beyond General Availability.

 After this lab, you will be able to: